jdjakub/phd-thesis/ch-state-first.md

 # Evaluation

-In this section we will evaluate \OROM{}/SVG according to the relevant three Technical Dimensions as well as Olsen's criteria for User Interface Systems.
+In this section we will evaluate \OROM{}/SVG according to the relevant three Technical Dimensions as well as Olsen's criteria for User Interface Systems \cite{EvUISR}.

 It might seem appropriate to also perform an evaluation via the Cognitive Dimensions of Notation.
 However, this would not actually tell us anything interesting, because the novel contribution of this system is not its notation.
 The interface is minimal and unpolished for reasons of expediency.
 The point is *not* that we have come up with a brilliant new notation or UI that will improve programming; the notation is something that each user should fit to him or herself according to subjective preference.
 The important point is that the system *supports* the usage of different notations for different contexts.
 Notations in BootstrapLab should be a free parameter, so it does not make sense to apply Cognitive Dimensions to BootstrapLab *itself*, and it does not provide any value to analyse the placeholder interface in this way.